xtangle/hacktoberfest-2k18-katas/README.md

 - Each PR should contain **exactly 3 files**: your implementation, and 2 files for a new kata.
 All pull requests that do not follow this rule will be closed **immediately**.
 - If you take too much time to complete an issue/PR, it will be closed and de-assigned from you
 - Make sure your implementation passes the previous tests before opening a Pull Request.
+- Do not use any npm package, it's no fun

 ## Files